intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 By experiments to save a checkpoint of 3GB GPT model from A100 to a disk, we find the 1st step needs 2.3s, the 2nd step needs 0.12s, the 3rd and 4th steps need 6.5s.
 So, it is very fast to copy the model parameters from GPU to the CPU memory.
-So, we can copy the weights from GPU to CPU memory in the trainin loop and asynchronously save weights from CPU memory to the storage.
+So, we can copy the weights from GPU to CPU memory in the training loop and asynchronously save weights from CPU memory to the storage.
 The solution will block the training to save checkpoint with a little time.